hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 First we did something like go to the folder of our username.
 Then we changed directories to `ngs_course`, then `unix_lesson` and then `raw_fastq`

-Like on any computer you have used before the file structure within unix is hierarchical, like an upside down tree with root (/) as the starting point of the tree-like structure:
+Like on any computer you have used before, the file structure within unix is hierarchical.
+It's like an upside down tree with root (/) as the starting point of the tree-like structure:

 ![Unix](../img/Slide1.jpg)